MateoNicoud/Alps-drive-Training-Purpose/README.md

 ---

 ### Usage:
-- Run `npm start` to start the server.
+- Run `npm run dev` to start the server.
 - The API will be accessible at `http://localhost:3000`.
 - This API is intended to be used with a front-end server.
 - You can use the following endpoints: